oskardolch/SteamCAD/docs/CONTRIBUTING.md

 Still there are definitively areas where contributions would be highly appreciated, for example:

 ## Graphics
-A genuine icon for the application as well as a picture for the dialog box would be welcome.
+A genuine icon for the application as well as a picture for the About dialog box would be welcome.
 Also nice drawings created in SteamCAD would be appreciated and added to the samples.

 ## Translation